tuan072090/tuan072090/README.md

 ### Hi there 👋
-I am Tuan Nguyen, with over 9 years of experience in software engineering, I specialize in developing web apps, APIs, and deployment solutions for various business domains.
+I am Tuan, with over 10 years of experience in IT, I drive business success through innovative tech solutions.
+I specialize in architecting and developing web apps, APIs, and deployment solutions for diverse business domains.
+I am leveraging my cloud expertise to ensure optimal performance, scalability, and security.

-When technology’s moving too fast, I believe “speed” and “changes” are keys to success.
-That’s why I always try to learn faster and enjoy collaborating with others to gain different perspectives and refine strategies.
+By embracing a collaborative and agile approach, I foster strong partnerships with business leaders to understand their unique challenges and develop tailored solutions that exceed expectations.
+My focus on continuous learning and adapting to emerging trends enables me to deliver cutting-edge solutions that address complex problems and unlock new opportunities for growth and success.

   📫 How to reach me:
   -   <a href="https://www.linkedin.com/in/nguyen-tuan-henry/">My Linkedin</a>